NasmatAmmar/lab-job-board/lab-job-board/k8s/SOLUTION-k8s.md

 		 - applications-service serves /api/applications directly
 	 - Then one Ingress can route by prefix only, without rewrite-target annotation conflicts.

-Learning point:
-	 - Keep URI contracts explicit.
-Either normalize in app code (no rewrite) or isolate rewrites into separate ingress resources.

 #### 2.3 - NodePort vs ClusterIP vs LoadBalancer (4 pts)

 Comparison table: